MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     =#

 To count employees in *each* department, we use `Each()`.
-This combinator applies its input elementwise.
+This combinator evaluates its argument elementwise.
 Therefore, we get two numbers, one for each department.

     chicago[It.department >> Each(It.employee >> Count)]
     #=>